UCSF-CAT-Bioinformatics/2024-08-RNA-Seq-Analysis/data_analysis/annotation_mm.md

 # Retreiving Annotation via biomart

-Annotation from [BioMart](https://useast.ensembl.org/biomart/martview/)  with Ensembl names is most flexible way to retrieve tabular annotation for an organism.
+Annotation from [BioMart](https://www.ensembl.org/biomart/martview/)  with Ensembl names is most flexible way to retrieve tabular annotation for an organism.

+Ensembl's BioMart is a powerful data mining tool that allows researchers to easily access and download a wide range of genomic annotations for various organisms.
+BioMart enables users to filter and retrieve specific datasets from the Ensembl database, including gene annotations, sequence information, and comparative genomics data.
+This resource is highly customizable, offering the ability to select specific attributes, such as gene IDs, transcripts, protein sequences, and more, tailored to the user's research needs.

+## Lets download the current annotation for Mouse.

-1. The [Biomart](https://useast.ensembl.org/biomart/martview/) start page should look like ...
+1. The [Biomart](https://www.ensembl.org/biomart/martview/) start page should look like ...

 <img src="annotation_mm_figures/annotation_figures1.png" alt="annotation_figures1" width="80%" style="border:5px solid #ADD8E6;"/>